Binge Eating Disorder & Diabetes: What Is the Link?

 Dietary Choices

-It’s not just the weight gain connected to BED which may put someone at a higher risk of developing Type 2 diabetes, but the types of foods people consume during their binge eating episodes.
+It’s not just the weight gain connected to BED, which may put someone at a higher risk of developing Type 2 diabetes, but the types of foods people consume during their binge eating episodes.

 Metabolic Syndrome

-Many people with binge eating disorder will frequently participate in diets, or attempt to severely limit their food intake during the day, but experience binge eating episodes later on, as part of BED or possibly the closely-related night eating syndrome.
+Many people with binge eating disorder will frequently participate in diets or attempt to severely limit their food intake during the day but experience binge eating episodes later on, as part of BED or possibly the closely-related night eating syndrome.

 Body Mass Index

-And while increasingly considered an imperfect diagnostic tool, BMI has frequently been used in previous research on diabetes, weight gain, and a number of eating disorders.
+While increasingly considered an imperfect diagnostic tool, BMI has frequently been used in previous research on diabetes, weight gain, and a number of eating disorders.

-Other research points to obesity, as understood through BMI and other measurements, as the biggest risk factor for developing diabetes, with one study saying obesity was responsible for up to 85% of the risk of diabetes development.
-[9]
+Other research points to obesity, as understood through BMI and other measurements, as the biggest risk factor for developing diabetes, with one study saying obesity was responsible for up to 85% of the risk of diabetes development.9

 As BMI is directly tied to weight, and BED can frequently contribute to weight gain, the connection between BMI and diabetes can extend to many people struggling with binge eating disorder.